 - How will horizontal and vertical space be used?
 Guides can offer partial or full extensions.
 Certain linear guides can even travel up to 200 percent beyond their length.
 And, the right actuator can flexibly accommodate a variety of layouts.

 - The robotic system’s work range.
-Actuators create multi-axis systems for packaging, palletizing or picking lines, and a specific solution even provides more moveability for robots.
+Actuators create multi-axis systems for Packaging and Packaging and Logistics, palletizing or picking lines, and a specific solution even provides more moveability for robots.

 - Precision and accuracy requirements.
 The right construction can ensure your automated system operates smoothly and accurately.